Safe handling of hazardous substances in the workplace:

 • The measures taken to prevent or minimise exposure to the hazardous substance, such as PPE and ventilation;

-• The management responsibility of hazardous substances and monitoring compliance.
+• The management responsibility of substances and monitoring compliance.

 The hazardous substance register is an important tool for managing hazardous substances in the workplace and minimising risks to workers.
 Employers are responsible for establishing and maintaining the register and must ensure that the register is always up to date and that employees have access to it.